warewulf/warewulf/README.md

 Warewulf is programmed in GoLang, so you will need to also install a Go compiler on your system.
 The easiest way to do this on RHEL and CentOS is by using the Go packages that are included in EPEL.
-In addition there are some dependencies that Warewulf will reuire to operate properly and because this is a quick HOWTO, we disable the firewall so any provisioning issues we have won't be caused by packets being dropped.
+In addition there are some dependencies that Warewulf will require to operate properly and because this is a quick HOWTO, we disable the firewall so any provisioning issues we have won't be caused by packets being dropped.